Skip to content

 </VFSM>

-The value represented by the name of <Property>, <Input> or <Output> tag.
+The value represented by the name of a <Property>, <Input>, or <Output> tag.

 For <Input> and <Output>, the value must be from the range of values defined in the appropriate <VFSM> tag.
-For <Property> of a predefined VFSM only supported property values (see predefined VFSM definitions in Appendix A) are allowed.
-For a <Property> section of a new VFSM tag any values are possible.
+For a <Property> of a predefined VFSM, only supported property values (see predefined VFSM definitions in Appendix A) are allowed.
+For a <Property> section of a new VFSM tag, any values are possible.

 Announces a VFSM definition.

-There is any number of <VFSM> tags possible inside a <vfsmml> tag.
-Each <VFSM> tag contains following sub tags: <Type>, <Object>, <Description>, <Prefix>, <IOid> and <State>.
-The <VFSM> tag contains one mandatory attribute “type”, which can be “vfsm”, “predefined” or “unit”.
-The default value of this attribute is “vfsm”.
-For attributes “predefined” and “unit” the sub-tag <State> is not allowed.
+Any number of <VFSM> tags is allowed inside a <vfsmml> tag.
+Each <VFSM> tag contains the following sub-tags: <Type>, <Object>, <Description>, <Prefix>, <IOid>, and <State>.
+The <VFSM> tag contains one mandatory attribute, type, which can be vfsm, predefined, or unit.
+The default value of this attribute is vfsm.
+For the attribute values predefined and unit, the sub-tag <State> is not allowed.

 The root VFSMML tag.

 The <vfsmml> tag includes a VFSM or a system of VFSMs.
-Each <vfsmml> tag contains following sub tags: <Name>, <Description> and <VFSM>.
-This is the top level VFSMML tag.
+Each <vfsmml> tag contains the following sub-tags: <Name>, <Description>, and <VFSM>.
+This is the top-level VFSMML tag.
 The <vfsmml> tag contains two mandatory attributes:

-In following all defined attributes are listed alphabetically:
+In the following, all defined attributes are listed alphabetically.

-The <State> tag contains the attribute “always” which is usually set to false and means a normal state of an FSM.
-One of the states of a FSM can contain always="true".
-This defines not a state of the affected FSM, but is a definition of input actions valid for each state of this FSM (i.e. input actions always set).
-Such an “always-state” does not have a name or entry/exit action, nor it is possible to define a transition to or from this state.
+The <State> tag contains the attribute always, which is usually set to false and indicates a normal state of an FSM.
+One of the states of an FSM can contain always="true".
+This defines not a state of the affected FSM, but a definition of input actions valid for every state of this FSM (i.e. input actions that are always active).
+Such an “always-state” does not have a name or entry/exit actions, nor is it possible to define a transition to or from this state.

-The tags <State> and <Ioid> contain the mandatory attribute “id”.
-This attribute defines a unique id for each <State> tag and an other unique id for each <Ioid> tag.
+The <State> and <IOid> tags contain the mandatory attribute id.
+This attribute defines a unique ID for each <State> tag and another unique ID for each <IOid> tag.

-The <Description> tag contains the attribute “image”, which allows to define a location of an image file, to improve the description text.
+The <Description> tag contains the attribute image, which allows the definition of the location of an image file to enhance the description text.

-The <Description> tag contains the attribute “link”, which allows to define a HTML link to additional information, to improve the description text.
+The <Description> tag contains the attribute link, which allows the definition of an HTML link to additional information, enhancing the description text.

-The <vfsmml> tag contains the attribute “project”, which allows to distinguish between complete independent project specifications (value “true”) and single VFSM specifications (value “false”).
+The <vfsmml> tag contains the attribute project, which allows distinction between complete independent project specifications (value true) and single VFSM specifications (value false).

-The <vfsmml> tag contains the attribute “source”, which specifies the source of the predefined types.
-The default value is “default”.
+The <vfsmml> tag contains the attribute source, which specifies the source of the predefined types.
+The default value is default.
 Appendix A describes all predefined types in a default system.
-There are any values allowed, however the target system has to know the VFSM definition of the predefined VFSM used, to be able to extract the VFSMML data.
+Any values are allowed; however, the target system must know the VFSM definitions of the predefined VFSMs used in order to extract the VFSMML data.

-The <VFSM> tag contains the attribute “type”, which allows to distinguish between new VFSM definitions (value “vfsm”), known predefined VFSM definitions (value “predefined”) and simple unit definitions (value “unit”).
+The <VFSM> tag contains the attribute type, which allows distinction between new VFSM definitions (value vfsm), known predefined VFSM definitions (value predefined), and simple unit definitions (value unit).

 There is a need for one error message in case the value of the source attribute is unknown.
-Then the VFSMML message can not be correctly interpreted.
+In that case, the VFSMML message cannot be correctly interpreted.
 The receiver of a VFSMML definition containing an undefined source attribute shall return an empty <vfsmml> tag where the value of the source attribute is set to unknown:

 <vfsmml source="unknown"></vfsmml>

-Some VFSMML tags define values, which are linked together.
-Following Table 11 gives an overview of tags which uses names previously defined:
+Some VFSMML tags define values that are linked together.
+Table 11 below gives an overview of tags that use previously defined names:

 <Action>